Learning Dynamical Systems by Leveraging Data from Similar Systems: Introduction

 Our conference paper \cite{xin2022identifying} provides finite sample analysis of system identification with the help of an auxiliary system, using a weighted least squares approach, under the assumption of having access to multiple trajectories from both the true system and the auxiliary system.
 The paper \cite{xin2022identifying} decomposes the overall system identification error into the error due to noise and the error due to model difference, and shows that the auxiliary data can help to reduce the error due to noise by introducing a portion of constant error that is due to the difference in the models between the true and auxiliary systems.
 However, although the algorithm in \cite{xin2022identifying} uses all samples from these trajectories (different from \cite{dean2019sample}, where only two data points from each trajectory are used, assuming all samples are generated from the same system), the result is conservative in characterizing the effect of the trajectory length.
 In particular, the error due to noise can only go to zero by increasing the number of trajectories from the two systems.

 In this paper, we address the above problem.
 Our contributions are as follows.

-\begin{itemize} \item We provide a finite sample data-independent bound for learning dynamical systems by leveraging data from an auxiliary system, using a weighted least squares approach.
+\begin{itemize} \item We provide finite sample data-independent bounds for learning dynamical systems by leveraging data from an auxiliary system, using a weighted least squares approach.
 Again, we decompose the error into a portion due to noise and a portion due to model difference.
-We show that the error due to noise can go to zero by increasing either the number of trajectories or the trajectory length from the two systems, or both.
-The analysis is more challenging than \cite{xin2022identifying} as it addresses the dependencies of samples from those independent trajectories in a less conservative way.\footnote{We note that the paper \cite{xin2022identifying} also allows the auxiliary system to be time-varying.
-However, the derived bound again degrades when the trajectory length becomes longer.
-In this paper, we will assume the auxiliary system is time-invariant.} Our analysis is general in that when the error due to model difference is zero (such that we only have the error due to noise, i.e., the two systems have same system matrices), our result qualitatively matches the results in the recent paper \cite{tu2022learning}, which characterizes how the expected error goes to zero with respect to the number of trajectories and the trajectory length, assuming all samples used are generated from the same system.

-\item We provide insights on the benefits of using data from the auxiliary system with our data-independent bound: the auxiliary system helps to reduce the intrinsic system identification error due to noise, at the price of adding a bias that is due to model difference.
-Further, we provide insights on general guidelines for assigning weights to the auxiliary system, when there is not enough prior knowledge about the systems.
+Different from \cite{xin2022identifying}, we show that the error due to noise can go to zero by increasing either the number of trajectories or the trajectory length from the two systems, or both.
+Our analysis is general in that when the two systems have same system matrices (such that we only have the error due to noise), our result qualitatively matches the results in the recent paper \cite{tu2022learning}, which characterizes how the expected error goes to zero with respect to the number of trajectories and the trajectory length, given samples from the same system.
+Importantly, our bounds provide insights on general guidelines for assigning weights to the auxiliary system, when there is not enough prior knowledge about the systems.

-\item We also provide a data-dependent bound that is computable when some prior knowledge about the systems is available (based on a regularized weighted least squares approach).
+\item We also provide a data-dependent bound that is computable when some prior knowledge about the systems, such as upper bounds on noise levels and model difference, is available (based on a regularized weighted least squares approach).
 The data-dependent bound can be used in a data-driven scheme for selecting a good weight parameter that provides better performance guarantees in practice.